Distributionally Robust Deep Learning using Hardness Weighted Sampling: Methods

-\paragraph{Link between Hardness Weighted Sampling and Hard Example Mining} The following result shows that using the proposed \textit{hardness weighted sampler} those training examples with relatively high values of the loss, are sampled with higher probability.
+In this section, we discuss the relationship between the proposed hardness weighted sampling for DRO and Hard Example Mining.
+The following result shows that using the proposed \textit{hardness weighted sampler} the hard training examples, those training examples with relatively high values of the loss, are sampled with higher probability.

-\begin{theorem} Let a $\phi$-divergence that satisfies Definition~\ref{def:phi_divergence}, and $\textbf{L} = \left(L_i\right)_{i=1}^n \in \sR^n$ a vector of loss values for the examples $\{\rx_1, \ldots, \rx_n\}$.
-The proposed hardness weighted sampling probabilities vector $\bar{p}\left(\textbf{L}\right) = \left(\bar{p}_i\left(\textbf{L}\right)\right)_{i=1}^n$ defined as in \eqref{eq:hardness_weighted_proba} verifies: \begin{enumerate} \item For all $i \in \{1, \ldots, n\}$, $\bar{p}_i$ is an increasing function of $L_i$. \item For all $i \in \{1, \ldots, n\}$, $\bar{p}_i$ is an non-increasing function of any $L_j$ for $j \neq i$. \end{enumerate} \end{theorem} See Appendix~\ref{s:hard_example_mining} for the proof.
+\begin{theorem} Let a $\phi$-divergence that satisfies Definition~\ref{def:phi_divergence}, and $\textbf{L} = \left(L_i\right)_{i=1}^n \in \sR^n$ a vector of loss values for the examples $\{\vx_1, \ldots, \vx_n\}$.
+The proposed hardness weighted sampling probabilities vector $\bar{\textbf{p}}\left(\textbf{L}\right) = \left(\bar{p}_i\left(\textbf{L}\right)\right)_{i=1}^n$ defined as in \eqref{eq:hardness_weighted_proba} verifies: \begin{enumerate} \item For all $i \in \{1, \ldots, n\}$, $\bar{p}_i$ is an increasing function of $L_i$. \item For all $i \in \{1, \ldots, n\}$, $\bar{p}_i$ is an non-increasing function of any $L_j$ for $j \neq i$. \end{enumerate} \end{theorem} See Appendix~\ref{s:hard_example_mining} for the proof.
 The second part of Theorem \ref{th:hard_example_mining} implies that as the loss of an example diminishes, the sampling probabilities of all the other examples increase.
 As a result, the proposed SGD with hardness weighted sampling balances exploitation (i.e. sampling the identified \textit{hard examples}) and exploration (i.e. sampling any example to keep the record of \textit{hard examples} up to date).
 Heuristics to enforce this trade-off are often used in Hard Example Mining methods~\citep{berger2018adaptive,harwood2017smart,wu2017sampling}.